positive-intentions/chat/README.md

 - **Image Board**: Share and discover images in a community-driven space.
 - **Webtop Environment**: Desktop experience on the browser.

-👾 **Tech for the Future**: Beyond chat, we're exploring virtual reality, enabling users to share 3D positions and live video streams within VR environments.
-Imagine socializing in a virtual space that's as easy to access as opening your browser.

 ### How You Can Help

 - **Feedback**: Your insights are invaluable.
 Share your thoughts on current features, suggest new ones, or report any bugs you encounter.